 CMOB 8715.
 ECOLOGICAL CONCEPTS IN MARINE RESEARCH (I, II) (On demand).
 Three credit hours.
-Two hours of lecture and one threehour laboratory per week.
+Two hours of lecture and one threecredit hours.
+Two hours of lecture and one three-hour laboratory per week.

 Advanced ecological concepts with special emphasis on the marine environment; energy relationships in ecological systems; application of quantitative biology and experimental methods in ecological research.

 CMOB 8716.
 ECOLOGY OF MARINE COMMUNITIES SEMINAR (II) (On demand).
 Two credit hours.
 Two sessions per week.